egilsster/project-setup-part2/README.md

 Lets add another one, Angular UI bootstrap.
 Extra deps are angular touch and bootstrap css, lets add those.
+(FYI: using two css framework in one project is not recommended, but this is for demo purposes)
 ```sh
 npm i -S angular-touch bootstrap angular-ui-bootstrap
 ```